 - Before appearing for a finance interview, review different interview questions and practice your responses with a friend or in front of a mirror.

-- Dress appropriately, carry a genuine smile, and take your time to understand the question and then answer.
+- Dress appropriately, smile genuinely, and take your time to understand the question and then answer.

 - Know the basics of finance.
 Learning the fundamentals like financial statements, debt & equity, and microeconomic theories will boost your confidence.

 Before appearing for a finance interview, it is great to prepare oneself with all the necessary knowledge, both theoretical and practical.
 One should also pay attention to soft skills in addition to technical subjects.
 Moreover, the most crucial thing is to take your time.
 When you conclude, make a note of your calculations and assumptions.